Street Fighter (UDON comics): Issues #0–6

 Near Gouken's dojo, Chun-Li and Guile are attacked by Charlie, who was brainwashed by Shadaloo to become their assassin known as “Agent Shadow.”
 Guile stops the fight by giving Charlie his dog tags, which helps restore his memory and prompts him to retreat.
 They later recover at the same hospital Eliza is at, where she criticizes Guile for abandoning her sister Julia and informs them about her encounter with Vega.
 As Ken finds Ryu in Gouken's dojo, Guile calls him and they decide to meet at the Miyazaki Shrine.
-Sakura overhears their conversation as she was at the hospital to get treatment for Dan Hibiki, a dojo owner she defeated in a fight during her search for Ryu.
+Sakura overhears their conversation as she was at the hospital to get treatment for Dan Hibiki, a dojo owner she defeated during her search for Ryu.

 Before leaving the dojo, Ryu has a run-in with Sagat, who warns him that Bison plans to brainwash him and use his power for evil.
 On the way to the shrine, Guile and Chun-Li reunite with Charlie, who has recovered from Bison's brainwashing.
 He informs them that Bison can control others with his Psycho Power and that Chun-Li's father was murdered by Bison's “Doll Agents” led by Killer Bee.
 When they are suddenly attacked by Bison piloting a helicopter, Charlie sacrifices himself to send both him and Bison off the cliff to their supposed deaths.

 At the shrine, Ryu senses Akuma's presence and challenges him.
-Akuma easily defeats Ken and later Sakura when she attempts to fight him to prove herself to Ryu.
+Akuma easily defeats Ken and later Sakura when she attempts to prove herself to Ryu.
 After witnessing Ryu show signs of the Dark Hado, Akuma tells Ryu to face him at the next Street Fighter tournament before knocking the young fighter out.
 Ryu realizes he needs to travel the world and improve his technique if he wants any chance of defeating Akuma.
 Ken initially agrees to go with him, but later decides to go back to America after learning that Eliza is pregnant.
 Sakura volunteers to become Ryu's new travel partner so he can train her to become a better fighter.